 We cannot wait to act.
 And we aren’t.

-Half a century later, the 2022 White House Conference will catalyze the public and private sectors around a coordinated strategy to accelerate progress and drive transformative change in the U.S. to end hunger, improve nutrition and physical activity, and close the disparities surrounding them.
+The 2022 White House Conference will catalyze the public and private sectors around a coordinated strategy to accelerate progress and drive transformative change in the U.S. to end hunger, improve nutrition and physical activity, and close the disparities surrounding them.

-Members of Congress from across the political spectrum have called for convening a White House Conference, including U.S. Representatives James P. McGovern and Jackie Walorski and U.S. Senators Cory Booker and Mike Braun.
+Members of Congress from across the political spectrum have called for convening a White House Conference, including U.S. Representatives James P. McGovern and the late Jackie Walorski and U.S. Senators Cory Booker and Mike Braun.
 Now, we want to hear from you.

 Share Your Ideas